-Instructions for Schedule M.-Bequests, etc. to Surviving Spouse (Marital Deduction)
+Instructions for Schedule M. Bequests, etc., to Surviving Spouse (Marital Deduction)

-See pages 28 through 30 of Form 706 for these instructions.
+See the Form 706 itself for these instructions.

-Instructions for Schedule O.-Charitable, Public, and Similar Gifts and Bequests
+Instructions for Schedule O. Charitable, Public, and Similar Gifts and Bequests

 You must complete Schedule O and file it with the return if you claim a deduction on item 21 of the Recapitulation.